 This is why it may be a good idea to search for identical or similar trademarks in all the classes concerned, although you do not intend to register them since there could very well be reasons for objection or opposition to your request in the existence of such marks.

 It is worth noting that there is a disparity between countries in policy on the coexistence of similar or identical trademarks.
 In Switzerland, for example, no basis for refusal will be given to the existence of a previously registered trademark for similar goods.
 The previous trademark holder is responsible for challenging the new application in that region.
 On the other hand, the relationship between goods or services appears to be more important than the class in which a trademark is to be licensed in countries like the U.S. or the UK.
 In the end, the opinion of a local expert is often advisable to decide, in compliance with local procedures and policies of each marking office, whether a trademark should be licensed.

 Various countries, various rules

 The degree to which a definition involves information and requirements will also depend on competence.
 In the European Union, though your product may be classified as “downloadable software,” you will be expected in the United States to say for which reason your software is.
-If you produce much different software type, this could make for a comprehensive list …
+If you produce many different software types, this could make for a comprehensive list …

 These are just a few examples of the differences to be taken into account.
 In summary, the definition of a registered mark should be adapted to the regulations of the registered registration office and, thus, assistance from a local registrar or attorney should be required.